RohitSen1235/TheIdealLead/README.md

 ## Accessing the Application

-Open a web browser and navigate to `http://localhost:8080` to access the LeadGen Pro application.
+Open a web browser and navigate to `http://localhost:8080` to access the The.Ideal.Leads application.

 ## Current State and Future Development